 In Year 11, the end of Key Stage 4 students will sit Cambridge IGCSE Examinations in around 9 different subjects, including English, Mathematics, Science and ICT.
 After the successful completion of these exams, students progress into Year 12 to begin their Key Stage 5 studies in around 4 subjects.
 Our first group of Year 12 students began their studies in August 2015.

-2014 Secondary Students Achieving Cambridge Awards from IGCSE Examinations
+2018 Secondary students Achieving Cambridge Learner Awards

-2017 Secondary Students Achieving Cambridge Awards from IGCSE Examinations
+2017 Secondary Students Achieving Cambridge Learner Awards

 Pictured below: Students receiving their certificates in Bangkok November, 2017.

 World Scholars Cup 2016